 Legal Practice Areas

-Ted now principally practices in family law.
-He has practiced in criminal defense, bankruptcy, tax controversies, juvenile delinquency, and child abuse and neglect.
+Ted now works exclusively in family law.
+He has practiced in criminal defense, tax controversies, juvenile delinquency, and child abuse and neglect.

 He has five published opinions in the Utah State Bar Journal.
 You can read those articles here.